kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 ```
 ```

-You can change the input parameters values on the left side in the _example_ key to see the interpretations and recommendations for the provided PHQ9 Score
+You can change the input parameters values in the input box to see the interpretations and recommendations for different PHQ9 Scores.

 ## Common Issues/Problems